Buying real estate in Kano?

 What's the typical size and location for $500k in Kano in 2026?

-As of early 2026, a $500,000 budget (approximately ₦711 million) in Kano typically buys a large modern duplex or multi-living-area family home of 350 to 500 square meters in prime neighborhood positioning, with quiet streets, better plot layouts, and established prestige locations.
+As of early 2026, a $500,000 budget (about 673 million naira) in Kano typically buys a large modern duplex or multi-living-area family home of 300 to 500 square meters of built area (roughly 3,230 to 5,380 square feet), positioned in a prime or near-prime neighborhood like Nassarawa GRA or Bompai.

 Finally, please note that we cover all the housing price data in Kano here.